Short answer: Not entirely. Instant coffee powder starts out as real coffee brewed from coffee beans. Then it's transformed into a different beast.

-First, How Is Coffee Made?
+First, How Is Regular Coffee Brewed?

 About 30 percent of the weight of a coffee bean can be dissolved in hot water.
 That means, when the ground bean infuses with water, that soluble material—including caffeine; fruity acids; nutty carbohydrates; and brown melanoidins—starts to extract out of the bean and into the water.